MicrosoftDocs/dynamics365-guidance/guidance/techtalks/set-up-supply-chain-inventory-onhand-mobile-app.md

 ﻿---
 title: Inventory On-hand app in Dynamics 365 Supply Chain Management
-description: Learn how the Inventory On-hand mobile app allows businesses to interact with their inventory data and manage stock levels.
+description: Summary of TechTalk video that talks about how the Inventory On-hand mobile app allows businesses to interact with their inventory data and manage stock levels.
 author: dereklh77
 ms.author: edupont
 ms.topic: conceptual